-MAT\ 075: Prealgebra: Number Sense & Geometry
+MAT 075: Prealgebra: Number Sense & Geometry

 This course is designed to enhance the student's mathematical literacy so that he/she will be prepared to deal effectively with a variety of practical problems.
-Topics include: interpretation and analysis of charts and graphs; geometry and measurements; estimation and reasonableness of answers, applications using ratios, proportions, percents and decimals; properties of the whole, integer, and rational numbers and operations on the real numbers;

-and solutions of equations.
+Topics include: interpretation and analysis of charts and graphs; geometry and measurements; estimation and reasonableness of answers, applications using ratios, proportions, percents and decimals; properties of the whole, integer, and rational numbers and operations on the real numbers; and solutions of equations.
 A review of the operations and fundamental concepts of arithmetic and geometry will be imbedded in and connected to real world problem situations.
-A TI-83 graphing calculator is required.
+A TI-83+ graphing calculator is required.
 Class: 3 hours per week.
-Prerequisites: placement by mathematics assessment test and eligibility for ENG\ 093.
+Prerequisites: placement by mathematics assessment test and eligibility for ENG 093.
 (Fa,Sp,Su) no credit

-MAT\ 095: Elementary Algebra Foundations
+MAT 095: Elementary Algebra Foundations

-(formerly MATH 101: Mathematical Modeling II: Algebraic Concepts) The course includes all of the basic properties and theorems of the real number system that are required to solve linear, quadratic and selected rational equations.
+(formerly MATH 101: Mathematical Modeling II: Algebraic Concepts)

+The course includes all of the basic properties and theorems of the real number system that are required to solve linear, quadratic and selected rational equations.
 Linear systems, basic graphing, integer exponents and selected literal equations are included.
-Elementary geometric concepts are used throughout.
-A TI-83 graphing calculator is required and fully integrated into the course.
+ATI-83+ graphing calculator is required and fully integrated into the course.
 Class: 3 hours per week.
-Prerequisites: eligibility for ENG\ 101, and "B-" or better in MAT\ 075 or placement by mathematics assessment test.
-No credit if already completed MAT\ 096 or a higher numbered math, except MAT\ 109.
-(Fa,Sp,Su) 3 credits
+Prerequisites: eligibility for ENG 101, and "B-" or better in MAT 075 or placement by mathematics assessment test.
+(Fa,Sp,Su) no credit

-MAT\ 096: Algebraic Concepts Number Sense & Geometry
+MAT 096: Algebraic Concepts Number Sense & Geometry

-(formerly MATH 100: Number Sense, Geometry and Algebraic Concepts) This course satisfies the requirements for both MAT\ 075 and MAT\ 095 in a single semester.
+(formerly MATH 100: Number Sense, Geometry and Algebraic Concepts) This course satisfies the requirements for both MAT 075 and MAT 095 in a single semester.
 The course will provide the student with enhanced mathematical literacy in arithmetic, geometric, and algebraic concepts while strengthening and building problem solving and reasoning skills.
 Topics include: interpretation and analysis of charts and graphs; geometry and measurements; estimation strategies; ratio and proportion; percents and decimal numbers; properties of the whole numbers, integers, rationals and reals; operations of the real numbers; use of variables, equations and graphs to interpret problems in symbolic form; properties and theorems of the real number systems to solve linear, quadratic, rational, and literal equations; linear systems; and integer exponents.
 Practical problem applications and graphing calculators will be fully integrated into the course.
-A TI-83 graphing calculator is required for the course.
-Prerequisites: placement by mathematics assessment test, and eligibility for ENG\ 093.
+A TI-83+ graphing calculator is required for the course.
+Class: 5 hours per week.
+Prerequisites: placement by mathematics assessment test, and eligibility for ENG 093.
 (It is recommended that students consult with either the Mathematics Department or their advisor.)
-(Fa,Sp) 3 credits
+(Fa,Sp) no credit

-MAT\ 109: Quantitative Literacy
+MAT 109: Quantitative Literacy

 Selected topics in mathematics chosen to satisfy the General Studies program requirement in mathematics.
-A course designed to demonstrate the fundamental nature of mathematics and its applications in modern life through a non-algebraic introduction to the concepts of statistics.
+A course designed to demonstrate the fundamental nature of mathematics and its applications in modern life through an introduction to the concepts of statistics.
 Topics include random sampling, design of surveys and experiments, information from samples, confidence intervals, elementary probability, examining numbers and data critically, graphing and data analysis, written discussion of numerical analysis, and simulation.
-A TI-30 XIIs or TI-83 calculator is required.
+A TI-30 XIIs or TI-83+ calculator is required.
 Applications considered throughout.
-Prerequisites: "C" or better in MAT\ 095 or 096 or placement by mathematics assessment test and a passing grade in ENG\ 093.
-May not be taken for credit if credit already received for MAT\ 165.
+Prerequisites: "C" or better in MAT 095 or 096 or placement by mathematics assessment test and a passing grade in ENG 093.
+May not be taken for credit if credit already received for MAT 165.
 (Fa,Sp) 3 credits

-MAT\ 138: Intermediate Algebra: A Modeling Approach
+MAT 138: Intermediate Algebra: A Modeling Approach